-Planning a hens party can be quite a daunting task, especially if you’ve never planned one before.
-There’s activities, décor and catering to plan; you need keep all of the girls invited happy, and most importantly, you need to give the bride-to-be the ultimate send-off.
+But planning a hens party can be quite a daunting task, especially if you’ve never planned one before.
+There’s activities, décor and catering to plan; you need keep all of the girls invited happy and most importantly, you need to give the bride-to-be the ultimate send-off.
+All while not blowing the budget!
 Keep the overwhelm at bay by following these ten steps to planning the perfect hens party.

 1. Check in with the bride-to-be

-The bride-to-be may be a super relaxed anything goes kinda bride or she could have a few ideas up her sleeve, so the best place to start is by checking in with her regarding any preferences she may have.
-Flick her through a series of questions via email or take her out for a glass of wine to run through the details.
+The bride-to-be may be a super relaxed anything goes kinda bride or she could have a few ideas up her sleeve.
+Never assume you know what kind of hens party she wants.
+The best place to start is by checking in with her regarding any preferences she may have.
+Flick her through a series of questions via email or phone, or take her out for a drink to run through the details.

 To make it super easy for you, we have put together a questionnaire of everything you need to ask the bride-to-be in order to get planning her hens underway.
-Enter your details below to have it sent to your inbox.
+Enter your details at the end of this article to have it sent to your inbox.

 2. Save the date

-Now that you have the invite list, it’s time to send out a save the date so that you can get an idea of the number of guests attending and start planning.
-Creating a Facebook group is a great way to stay in touch with everyone, keep them updated along the way and answer any questions that may come up.
+Now that you have the invite list, it’s time to send out a save the date for the event.
+This will give you an idea of the number of guests attending so you can start planning.
+You can send an electronic save the date or post a beautifully designed paper version to each guest.
+Either have a designer create one, purchase an editable template online, or have a go yourself if you’re handy with a design program such as Canva.
+Creating a Facebook group is another way to ask guests to save the date.
+It is also a great way to stay in touch with everyone, keep them updated along the way and answer any questions that may come up.

 3. Research & plan

-After some research you will have an idea of how much various activities cost and you will be able to set a budget keeping in mind how much other guests may want to spend.
-With your budget in mind you can create a plan for the event and confirm all activities and venues, remembering to factor in the cost of food and drink for various parts of the event.
+After some research you will have an idea of how much various activities cost and what works within your budget.
+With this in mind you can create a plan for the event and book all activities and venues.
+Remember to factor in the cost of food and drink for various parts of the event; transportation if it is required between locations; and styling, decorations or accessories.

 5. Fill the girls in on the plan